9 Great Restaurants At Disney World

 Hollywood Studio’s 50’s Prime Time Cafe will immediately transport you into a 1950s family home complete with all the furnishings.
 All of the decorations are throw-back retro and there are plenty of neat things to see.
 You’re can even watch TV while eating dinner.

 The 50’s Prime Time menu is chock full of comfort foods.
-If you clean your plate (eat everything on it), you will receive a “Clean Plate Club” sticker to commemorate your achievement.
+If you eat everything on your plate, you will receive a “Clean Plate Club” sticker to commemorate your achievement.

 Note: Make sure to bring your sense of humor, because Mom and the extended family aren’t above giving you lessons in table etiquette.

 Recommended Dishes: Dad’s Stuffed Pork Chop (Gouda Cheese, Apples, and Herbs with Roasted Potatoes, Carrots, and Demi-glace Drizzle), Mom’s Old-Fashioned Pot Roast (Slow-cooked ‘til fork tender served with Roasted Garlic Mashed Potatoes, Brown Gravy, and garnished with Julienne Carrots, and Celery), Grandma’s Chicken Pot Pie (A creamy Cheese mixture of Chicken, Mushrooms, Carrots, Celery, Onions, and Peas topped with a flaky Pastry)

 Germany’s Biergarten is a buffet-style full-service German restaurant with live musical entertainment.
 Communal tables seat six people or more, so you may be paired with other guests.